josevnz/home_nmap/tutorial/README.md

 We covered many topics and went from a very simple XML parser to a self documenting web service, not bad for a single session.
 You should know about the following now:

-* Parsing of NMAP XML results file, and enrich it with security advisories from NIST
+* Parsing of Nmap XML results file, and enrich it with security advisories from NIST
-* Allowed NMAP to figure out the details of our local network by providing a proper target automatically
+* Allowed Nmap to figure out the details of our local network by providing a proper target automatically
-* Played with NMAP options to make our local network scan faster
+* Played with Nmap options to make our local network scan faster
 * What is pivoting and how you can use it to bypass firewall protections with the help of SSH and tcpproxy
 * Wrote a REST-API on top of our original CLI script and secured it with SSL and Basic authentication
 * Added authorization to a web service using an API key